RedHatNordicsSA/linux4win/content/assign1.md

 ![interface of imagebuilder](images/interface_imagebuilder.png)

-:boom: Now its time to make a new image, this is done by creating a new **Blueprint**.
+:boom: Now it's time to make a new image, this is done by creating a new **Blueprint**.
 See the button in the top right corner which reads  ```Create Blueprint```?
 Click it.

 ![make new blueprint](images/interface_newblueprint.png)